counter567/shelterapp/README.md

 # shelterapp
-This is a set of a backend, frontend and a wordpress plugin to display the animals of a shelter for adoption
+This is a set of a backend, frontend and a wordpress plugin to display the animals of a shelter for adoption.